syedr-prog/Rest-demo-sql/README.md

-# Restful api with SQL
+# Springboot Restful api with SQL
 ## Configurations
 ### Dependencies
 - Update all dependencies in pom.xml